dgaydukov/cert-aws/sa/files/sa.md

   ]
 }
 ```
+If you have single image (2kx2K pixels) split into number of tiles (40x40), bad practice is to store one big picture - increase size of tiles to max size - in this case you reduce number of `GET` requests to s3 bucket and save costs.

 ###### Glacier
 Glacier - low-cost tape-drive storage value with $0.007 per gigabyte per month.
 Used to store backups that you don't need frequently.